Design of the Wow!10

 Length at deck: 10.1 ft.
 The 10 foot length is chosen because windsurfers, SUP's and sailboats for kids are about this length.
 One goal is to provide a boat which is easily transported on the top of a car.
 Also one of the Wow10!'s aims is to offer an athletic experience to the sailor.
 The theoretical "critical speed" determined by the length of a sailboat is low for boat this short, but this is countered by the narrow beam at the waterline and the planing bottom of the hull.

 Sail area: 97 sq. feet, 9 sq. meters.
 This is the same area of the 9 option for the RS Aero® even though the Aero® hull is longer by about 3 feet.
-Heeling control is implemented by hydrofoils mounted on the starboard and port gunwales so an even larger sail area could be utilized.
+Heeling control is implemented by hydrofoils mounted on the starboard and port gunwales so an even larger sail area can be utilized.
 The high speed of the Wow!10 is due to the large sail area and is particularly noticeable in light winds when the hydrofoils are retracted during reaches and runs and thus do not produce drag.

-The fundamental concept on sail area is that as sail area increases as long as the increased driving force produced by the sail exceeds the increased drag produced by the hydrofoils, speed will also increase.
-Since to a first approximation driving force increases with sail area and drag increases as the square of speed, a doubling of sail area will increase speed by about 40% if all other characteristics are the same.
+The fundamental concept on sail area is that as sail area increases, as long as the increased driving force produced by the sail exceeds the increased drag produced by the hydrofoils, speed will also increase.
+Since to a first approximation driving force increases with sail area and drag increases as the square of speed, a doubling of sail area will increase speed by about 40%, if all other characteristics are the same.

 Mast and boom lengths: The mast and boom lengths are the same as for the RS Aero® and the same sails can be used.